 Mandatory Provincial Coverage

 The Ontario government provides a minimum level of car insurance for all vehicles on the road.
 No insurance company can sell a policy with less than this amount of coverage.
 In fact, a standard provincial form is common to all auto insurance.
-Despite this mandatory policy, auto insurance remains highly flexible and there are many coverage options and adjustments a motorist can make to fine tune policies to needs or budget.
+Despite this mandatory policy, auto insurance remains highly flexible and there are many coverage options and adjustments a motorist can make to fine-tune policies to needs or budget.

 Statutory coverage doesn’t do a great job of meeting most drivers’ basic needs, however.
-For example, third party liability insurance, the portion that protects an at-fault driver against lawsuits resulting from an accident, isn’t adequate to protect against large settlements.
+For example, third-party liability insurance, the portion that protects an at-fault driver against lawsuits resulting from an accident, isn’t adequate to protect against large settlements.
 The Ontario government requires only $200,000 of liability coverage, though a serious accident could result in awards that greatly exceed that amount.
 A motorist with minimum coverage remains responsible for amounts beyond insurance coverage.

 June 2016 brought changes to provincial rules regarding statutory accident benefits.
 With the highest auto insurance prices in Canada, Ontario’s legislators are actively trying to aid the lowering of car insurance premiums.
 One strategy involved the re-classification of injuries and changes to how insurers paid accident benefits.
 While arranged so that most drivers needing coverage would not be affected, the changes nonetheless mean that, in some situations, insurance companies will pay half the amounts which they would pay before the restructuring.

-In both these cases, a motorist unsatisfied with basic coverage can purchase additional liability and accident benefit coverage.
+In both these cases, a motorist unsatisfied with basic coverage can purchase additional liability and accident benefits coverage.
 Of course, this drives the overall cost of the policy up.
 How much depends on the individual driver’s situation and the issuing insurance company.

 Factors That Reduce Pickering Car Insurance Prices